StataBS/indikatoren/README.md

 ```

 ### Add or Update Chart Configurations
 - Copy the chart configuration file named _id_.js into the folder 'charts/templates'.
+The file needs to contain a self-calling function that returns the Highchart configuration details that differ from the chart's template.
+At least the "series" node is required.
 - On test system (https://github.com/statabs-test/indikatoren), the master branch is automatically built and deployed to [github pages](https://statabs-test.github.io/indikatoren/) via [travis-ci](https://travis-ci.org/statabs-test/indikatoren) - thus no local build necessary.
 - For a local build: Rebuild the project to regenerate metadata databases, final chart configurations, and svg thumbnail images for all indicators:
 ```javascript